larcane97/boostcamp-image-classification/README.md

 ttach==0.0.3
 wandb==0.12.1
 ```
-You can install type `pip install -r requirements.txt`
+You can install requirements by typing  `pip install -r requirements.txt`

 # Usage